-While you may have a strategy for nurturing new leads, how are your nurturing your past and current customers?
+While you may have a strategy for nurturing new leads, how are you nurturing your past and current customers?
 Those who’ve purchased your goods or services once are up to 70% likely to convert again.
 Neglecting your loyal customers, however, may make this group an untapped resource.

 Luckily, nurturing past and current clients and customers doesn’t have to be complicated.
 Something as small as a simple gesture of gratitude can go a long way.
 Surprise your customers with a handwritten note thanking them for their support.
-If you have thousands of customers you’d like to thank (or terrible handwriting) don’t worry—Simply Written has the solution.
-Their digital handwriting technology includes hundreds of unique handwriting styles, none of which require you to pick up a pen.

-The thank you note is a powerful tool for nonprofits, too.
-One study from Donors Choose sent hand-written thank-yous to half of their first-time donors.
+The thank-you note is a powerful tool for nonprofits, too.
+One study from Donors Choose sent handwritten thank yous to half of their first-time donors.
 The result?
 Those who received a thank you note were 38% more likely to give again than those who didn’t receive one.
 Donors who received notes donated an additional $41 per year on average, adding up to $3 million in additional donations per year.
-Imagine what your organization to accomplish with a simple thank you note!
+Imagine what your organization to accomplish with a simple thank you note.

 Reduce Your Campaign Management Time By Up To 80%

-5. Start Scoring Your Leads
+5. Start Scoring Your Nurture Campaign Leads

-The ultimate goal of lead nurturing campaigns is of course to drive more conversion, and lead scoring can help you do just that.
+The ultimate goal of lead nurturing campaigns is, of course, to drive more conversion, and lead scoring can help you do just that.
 In fact, in a Lead Generation Marketing Effectiveness Study, 68% of marketers named lead scoring as the most effective tactic for improving revenue through lead nurturing.
 Despite its efficacy, lead scoring based on content and engagement is still a relatively new practice.
 A study by MarketingSherpa found that only 21% of B2B marketers use the practice currently.
-So if you’re looking for a way to outpace your competitors, this strategy could be it!
+So if you’re looking for a way to outpace your competitors, this strategy could be it.

-Of course, you don’t have to select only one strategy for your lead nurturing campaigns.
+Of course, you don’t have to select only one strategy for your next lead nurturing campaign.
 Omni-channel marketing means your current and prospective customers will connect with you through multiple touch points.
 Lead nurturing strategies work best when they’re integrated into a larger sales and marketing plan, so don’t be afraid to implement different nurturing ideas on different platforms and mediums.
 As you do, trade spaces and think about your own experiences as a customer.
 What have brands done in the past to win you over or turn you into a brand evangelist?
-Use your insights to inspire your own lead nurturing campaign, or inspire your fellow marketers by sharing them in a comment below!
+Use your insights to inspire your own lead nurturing campaign, or inspire your fellow marketers by sharing with them in a comment below.